dcyoung/dcyoung.github.io/_pages/resume.md

 - Integrated solutions into the robotics software stack.
 - For years now these solutions have been scanning paper and generating revenue.

-**Natural Language Processing (NLP)**

-- Designed and implemented SOTA ML based solutions for complex information extraction and RPA use cases capable of handling unstructured and semi-structured documents!
-- Logical document splitting
-- Document classification
-- Named entity extraction
-- Developed multi-modal transformer models incorporating text, layout and image data to significantly improve performance compared to models operating on a single modality.
-- Developed "Model In the Loop" annotation systems for real-time model assisted labeling, including strategies for active learning.
-- Developed data generation and augmentation systems for localized document text data
-- Integrated creative strategies for low-shot NER including leveraging label semantics

 **Data Science**

-- Staying informed on current SOTA in both academic and industrial research, for many topics related to AI, ML and Computer Vision
+- Staying informed on current state of the art in academic and industrial research, for many topics related to AI, ML and Computer Vision
 - Proven ability to translate techniques and concepts from research papers to working production code
 - State of the art neural networks for computer vision tasks including classification, object detection and instance segmentation
 - Systems for analyzing model performance, visualization and explainability